He Is Legend: Endless Hallway (2022) and Croom's health

 On January 14, 2022, He is Legend announced that they would be dropping out of ShipRocked due to Schuylar Croom having a "serious non-COVID-related health issue".
 Croom later released via Instagram a video explaining the details surrounding his illness.
 He confirmed that their upcoming album was completed, outside of vocals.
 On September 23, 2022, the band released two singles, "The Prowler" and "Lifeless Lemonade", and announced their seventh album, Endless Hallway.
 The album was released on November 11, 2022, by Spinefarm Records.

 Musical style

 He Is Legend is described by AllMusic as a post-hardcore band originally known for their "blistering though surprisingly buoyant hybrid of metalcore and screamo before shifting into tones of rugged stoner metal and psych-infused hard rock."
 They fully left their metalcore influences behind with the 2014 album Heavy Fruit, which added sludge metal and stoner rock on a foundation of hard rock.
+The band also had elements of emo and southern rock.